Pre Exposure Prophylaxis (PrEP)

 If you are considering PrEP, you should discuss this with a doctor with experience in HIV or sexual health to help decide if PrEP is right for you.

-Even though PrEP is not yet licensed for use in Australia, there are a few options for you to access it.
+There are a few options for you to access PrEP now.
 They are:

-- You can purchase a generic version of Truvada from a reliable overseas supplier and import it to Australia.
-Generics are copies of brand-name drugs.
-The cost of generic Truvada is much less than the brand-name and would be approximately $1,300 per year, which may be a more affordable option (talk to QPP for more info).
+With your doctor’s prescription, you can purchase a generic version of Truvada from a reliable overseas supplier and import it to Australia.
+Generics are copies of brand-name drugs and work just as well.
+The cost of generic Truvada is much less than the brand-name and would be approximately $10/week, which may be a more affordable option.
+For more information on how to order PrEP online visit www.pan.org.au

 Please contact QPP if you would like any further info, you can speak to our team toll free from a land-line on 1800 636 241, use the contact form provided or call (07) 3013 5555 (nationally).